telerik/blazor-docs/components/grid/templates/filter.md

 The template receives a `context` of type `FilterMenuTemplateContext` that provides the following members:

-* `FilterDescriptor` - the object that describes the column filter.
-By default it has two filters with the type and name of the field, and you can add more to its `FilterDescriptors` collection, or change its `LogicalOperator` from the default `AND`.
-You can use the filter descriptor to create a custom button that applies a predefined filter.
+* `FilterDescriptor`—the object that describes the column filter.
+By default, the column filter has two filters: one for the type and another for the name of the field.
+You can modify the column filter by:
+   * Adding more filters to the `FilterDescriptors` collection.
+   * Changing the `LogicalOperator` (`AND` by default).
+   * Using the `FilterDescriptor` to create a custom button that applies a predefined filter.
 * `FilterAsync` - applies the defined filters in the Filter Menu to the Grid component.
 * `ClearFilterAsync` - clears the applied filters.